How Realtors Can Conquer Facebook Ads

 This strategy is all about finding your EXACT audience and hitting them with ads that they will most likely click on.

-If you try to run ads without knowing who your exact audience is, you will be spinning your wheels and wasting a lot of money.
+If you try to run ads without knowing who your exact audience is, you will be spinning your wheels and wasting a lot of money on Facebook ads.

 The graphic below provides a brief outline of the steps involved.
 The rest of this post explains exactly how to set up this system.